FREQUENTLY ASKED QUESTIONS

 What do funders look for in a Grantee?

-Funding officials will first determine whether the purpose of an organization or project matches their interests.
+Funding officials, generally called Program Officers, will first determine whether the purpose of an organization or project matches their interests and meets their eligibility requirements.
 They will want to see that the project/program is well designed, effectively managed (both programmatically and fiscally), and has a proven record of success.
+A plan to monitor and evaluate project objectives, impact, and outcomes is also critically important.

 How can I get started?